mcgarrah/mcgarrah.github.io/_posts/2023-06-29-consolidated-articles.md

 Part of the problem was trying to figure out the best way to get a relatively static website up and running that would not take too much effort to maintain and manage.
 Analysis paralysis took over for awhile as I looked into serverless options and various hosting providers.

-At one point, I considered building a WordPress site again on a Digital Ocean droplet but I was facinated with the whole static website generated from YAML or MarkDown files but it seemed limited or challenging to maintain.
+At one point, I considered building a WordPress site again on a Digital Ocean droplet but I was fascinated with the whole static website generated from YAML or MarkDown files but it seemed limited or challenging to maintain.
 After recently taking a quick Jekyll online lesson on Github and doing some digging around, this seemed like a path forward that offers a lot of options.
 This requires learning from gray areas of development I've avoided but I'm coming up to speed on this stuff which is a good thing.

-The Github Actions component of this website build is facinating and I'm still wrapping my brain around what I can do with it.
-I did some side project work on OpenLens custom builds for awhile to support a work initative and it was very powerful.
+The Github Actions component of this website build is fascinating and I'm still wrapping my brain around what I can do with it.
+I did some side project work on OpenLens custom builds for awhile to support a work imitative and it was very powerful.

 So I've dug out my old WordPress website archives, some articles from my Google Blogging and even older archives for DarkMagic.org that includes